How to: Set Up Configuration Information for an Office Solution

 You can use configuration files to configure settings that are specific to your Microsoft Visual Studio 2005 Tools for the Microsoft Office System solution.
 You can specify settings such as assembly binding policy, remoting objects, debug, and trace settings.

 The dialog boxes and menu commands you see might differ from those described in Help depending on your active settings or edition.
 To change your settings, choose Import and Export Settings on the Tools menu.
 For more information, see.

 To add a configuration file to your Office project

 On the Project menu, click Add New Item.

 Create your configuration file according to the application configuration file schema.
-For more information, see Configuration File Schema for the .NET Framework.
+For more information, see.

-There are no special considerations for using configuration files with Office projects.
+There are no special considerations for using configuration files with Visual Studio Tools for Office projects.